Understanding Hong Kong Accounting Standards

 • Financial statements excluding cash flow information are required using the accrual basis of accounting.

-• A complete set of financial statements is required at least once a year.
+• Preparing financial statements is required at least once a year.

 Hong Kong Accounting Standard 2 (HKAS 2) – Inventories